dealingwith/daniel-industries/_posts/2025-02-06-i-have-hope.md

 I don't know if I agree with his final conclusion, that optimism is a choice.
 Becoming an alcoholic is the combination of thousands of choices, and eventually getting sober stops being a choice.
 60%

-⛪ I realized, not for the first time but with more clarity, that American Christianity is unconcerned with actually being Christlike.
-All the contradictions and hypocrisy has bothered me for so long, but it just stopped bothering me.
-A simple comparison of the lives of the first Christians and modern "Christians" in America reveals two different religious practices, ethical frameworks, and theologies plainly distant from one another.

-🎈 I decided that while I do not believe in a "God of coincidences", I like to look for _divine nonchalance_.
+🎈 I decided that while I do not believe in a "God of coincidences", I like to look for opportunities to practice _divine nonchalance_.
 I first learned of this idea the first time I watched [The Institute](https://en.wikipedia.org/wiki/The_Institute_(2013_film)) many years ago.
 Based on my recent searches, it has been adopted mostly by new-age types or mentioned in press about [Dispatches from Elsewhere](https://en.wikipedia.org/wiki/Dispatches_from_Elsewhere), the fictional adaptation of the events described in The Institute.
 "Divine nonchalance refers to a state of relaxed confidence and trust in the universe, allowing one to let go of worries and embrace life with a childlike wonder.
 It encourages living in the moment and accepting outcomes without excessive attachment or anxiety," says an AI summary in my search results.
 That works. _Accepting outcomes._ I once heard someone in an AA meeting say, "I got out of the outcomes business," and I thought I was on board, but I didn't really _feel_ any different.
 Something about hitting bottom, realizing I was powerless, and the sense that the end of the world as we know it was coming and I felt fine.
 65%

+---

+Here are some cool things I've found that have helped me stay optimistic.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=2892884359/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=1427001625/transparent=true/" seamless><a href="https://padraigotuama.bandcamp.com/album/sorry-for-your-troubles">Sorry for your troubles by Pádraig Ó Tuama</a></iframe>